grafana/cloudcost-exporter/docs/metrics/aws/eks.md

 There are a few assumptions that we're making specific to Grafana Labs:
 1. All costs are in USD
 2. Only consider Linux based instances
-3. Only consider instances that are not part of a Savings Plan or Reserved Instance
+3. `cloudcost-exporter` emits the list price and does not take into account any discounts or savings plans
-4. Only consider instances that are not part of a custom pricing agreement
+4. Only ec2 instances that are associated with an EKS cluster have their pricing metrics exported
-5. If an instance doesn't have a cluster associated with it, don't export a metric